-- 107. Upon information and belief, even with their implementation of the law enforcement portal in recent years, Uber, at the direction of its officers, directors and/or managing agents, has refused to cooperate with local law enforcement, instead requiring local law enforcement to obtain court orders to force Uber to cooperate. - 108.
+- 105. Although in recent years, Uber has implemented a law enforcement portal (Law Enforcement Response Team) where law enforcement agencies can submit their requests for information. - 106.
+Many law enforcement personnel have reported that this process is incredibly time-consuming and unwieldy to use, which hampers and slows investigations-probably the reason Uber has adopted it. - 107.
+Upon information and belief, even with their implementation of the law enforcement portal in recent years, Uber, at the direction of its officers, directors and/or managing agents, has refused to cooperate with local law enforcement, instead requiring local law enforcement to obtain court orders to force Uber to cooperate. - 108.
 A responsible company concerned with public safety would cooperate with law enforcement.
 Uber has chosen another path.
 Uber delays and restricts correspondence with police until a court order/search warrant is authorized.
 In many cases, Uber requires a subpoena or formal legal order to provide information police may need for an investigation.
-Many of the assault victims are told by the detectives handling their case that Uber's Trust and Safety team is unresponsive to the detective's requests. - UBER often erases a victim's complaint from the Uber App and does not send the victim or law enforcement a copy of what the victim sent to Uber regarding the assault.
-In these cases, the victim has no way to access or retrieve their original complaint about the accused perpetrator, which delays the police investigation. - After a victim has reported a rape or sexual assault, Uber often disables the victim's account.
+Many of the assault victims are told by the detectives handling their case that Uber's Trust and Safety team is unresponsive to the detective's requests. - 109.
+UBER often erases a victim's complaint from the Uber App and does not send the victim or law enforcement a copy of what the victim sent to Uber regarding the assault.
+In these cases, the victim has no way to access or retrieve their original complaint about the accused perpetrator, which delays the police investigation. - 110.
+After a victim has reported a rape or sexual assault, Uber often disables the victim's account.
 This restriction prohibits the victim from accessing key information about their perpetrator including the name, photo, make and model of the car, the time, distance, and route of ride, and other identifying information which is needed for law enforcement's investigation.
-This further hampers law enforcement investigations. - Uber is fully aware that it is stonewalling and hampering the efforts of law enforcement investigations as described above.
-Uber, at the direction of Uber's officers, directors and/or managing agents, knowingly protects the sexual predators that drive for them. - 112.
+This further hampers law enforcement investigations. - 111.
+Uber is fully aware that it is stonewalling and hampering the efforts of law enforcement investigations as described above.
+Uber, at the direction of Uber's officers, directors and/or managing agents, knowingly protects the sexual predators that drive for them.

 The Uber ride-hailing platform is a haven for sexual predators preying on vulnerable women.

-UBER POLICY IGNORES AND SILENCES SEXUAL ASSAULT
+UBER POLICY IGNORES AND SILENCES SEXUAL ASSAULT VICTIMS

-VICTIMS